-The TSP would have minimal direct impacts to human environment because work will primarily be located in open water (Galveston Bay) and uninhabited man-made islands or DMPAs, in Galveston Bay.
-The only impacts to land, described in Section 3.2.1.1, are minimal, and do not involve any displacement of occupied structure, residences, facilities, or businesses.
+Both the NED and LPP planned improvements would have minimal direct impacts to human environment because work will primarily occur in open water (Galveston Bay and Buffalo Bayou), uninhabited man-made islands in Galveston Bay and areas that are located on Port of Houston Authority property.
+The channel and placements area components for the NED and LPP plans are shown in Figure G3.1-1 through Figure G3.1-3.
+Minimal new impacts are anticipated and no displacement of occupied structures, residences, or businesses are anticipated.
+A planned